keentooyyy/SaveNLoadModern/README.md

 ## Prerequisites

 > **Recommended Deployment Method:** Docker is the recommended deployment method for SaveNLoadModern.
 Docker containers automatically manage the Django application, PostgreSQL database, and Node.js dependencies.
-However, FileZilla Server must be installed separately as a standalone service.
+However, a Windows Network Share (SMB/CIFS) must be configured separately on a Windows machine or SMB-compatible server.

 Before setting up the project, ensure you have the following installed:

 **Required:**
 - **[Docker](https://www.docker.com/get-started)** and **Docker Compose** - Primary deployment method for the Django application and database
+- **Windows Machine with Network Sharing** - A Windows PC or server with a shared folder configured for SMB/CIFS access (or Samba on Linux)

 **Separate Services (Required, not included in Docker):**
-- **[FileZilla Server](https://filezilla-project.org/download.php?type=server)** - FTP server for storing save files (must be installed separately on the host system or a remote server)
+- **Windows Network Share (SMB/CIFS)** - A shared folder on a Windows machine or SMB-compatible server for storing save files
 - **Gmail Account** - Required for email notifications (requires App Password)

 **Optional (for manual setup only):**